 The housing is depth rated to 100m, maintains a fairly small footprint making it great for traveling.
 All buttons are clearly labeled, it includes two fiber optic ports, a leak sensor and ability to add the optional vacuum bulkhead.
 Lastly the rotating housing latch is secure yet easy to use.

-Learn more about the RX100 VI features and why we love it for underwater photography in our full review.
+Read our full Sony RX100 VI review to lean more about its features and why we love it for underwater photography.

 N50 Standard Port Ships with the Housing: The N50 port system allows the shooter to change the port to achieve excellent optics using various wet lenses.
 The RX100 VI housing ships with the standard port that allows for full zoom of the lens.
 This port can accept accessories such as macro lenses using the optional M67 Nauticam Flip Adapter (Nau-25107).